yshmarov/random_roulette/README.md

-create account
-see all roulettes
-top-up balance
+# RandomRoulette - Ruby on Rails 6 lottery application.
+Buy lottery tickets and win credits!

+Functions
+* user authentication with Twitter
+* buy in-game credits with Stripe
-buy shares in open roulette
+* buy tickets in a Roulette
-when roulette gets filled, weighted random user gets whole prize users leaderboard charged - only when wants to withdraw funds can not buy shares if balance < @share.amount!!
+* when a Roulette gets filled, *weighted random winner* gets whole prize

-TODO

-magic bet ammounts

-when pool filled
-  select random winner and transfer to his account create new pool

-Roulette format:
-- piggy bank
-- duel
--

-user can not have a 50%+ bet
+* leaderboard - who won the most